benjaminnNgo/ScalingTGNs/README.md

 *TGS foundation model performance on unseen networks*

 ### Dataset and Benchmark Implementation
-All extracted transaction networks required for foundation model training can be downloaded [here](https://zenodo.org/doi/10.5281/zenodo.11455827).
+All extracted transaction networks required for foundation model training can be downloaded [here](https://www.dropbox.com/sh/hsjrzu4x0d2x4a0/AAAjAqkd8kO4RkjFMPmNdo1ma?e=2&dl=0).

-The standard ML croissant repository for datasets TGS's metadata is also available [here](https://huggingface.co/datasets/ntgbaoo/Temporal_Graph_Scaling_TGS_Benchmark).

-The TGS dataset and benchmark includes:
+The TGS dataset and benchmark include:
 (1) Token extraction: extracting the token transaction network from our P2P Ethereum live node.
 (2) Discretization: creating weekly snapshots to form discrete time dynamic graphs.
 (3) Foundation Model Training: TGS transaction networks are divided randomly into train and test sets.
 We train the FMs on a collection of training networks.
 Lastly, FMs are tested on 20 unseen test networks.